 |CAREER||198||77||.720||1 UAA||5 NCAAs|

-Vanessa Walby was introduced as the sixth head coach in the 38-year history of the Washinington University in St. Louis volleyball program on Dec.
+Walby was hired as the sixth head coach in the 39-year history of the program Dec.
 23, 2013.

-Walby engineered a dramatic turn around at Chicago after inheriting a program that had won only seven matches the year before and built it into a nationally competitive program.
-She led Chicago to a 19-17 mark in her debut campaign in 2008, and followed with a 28-13 record in 2009, including a third-place finish in the competitive UAA.
+Walby engineered a dramatic turnaround at Chicago after inheriting a program that had won only seven matches the year before, building it into a nationally competitive program.
+She led Chicago to a 19-17 mark in her debut campaign in 2008, and followed with a 28-13 record in 2009, including a third-place finish in the UAA.

 In 2010, Walby guided Chicago to a 30-13 overall record and its first appearance in the NCAA Division III Tournament.
 The Maroons also made their first appearance in the American Volleyball Coaches Association (AVCA) coaches’ poll, ranking as high as No. 17 midway through the campaign.
 Chicago's 30 victories in 2010 matched the most in the program's history.

-Walby’s teams have been ranked in the AVCA top-25 poll each of the past four seasons, and she has coached one AVCA All-American, two all-region and 22 all-conference selections.
+Walby’s teams at Chicago were ranked in the AVCA Top-25 poll each of her last four seasons, and she coached one AVCA All-American, two all-region and 22 all-conference selections for the Maroons.
 Off the court, Chicago maintained a team GPA of 3.35 with 21 Academic All-UAA selections in six seasons.

 Before her arrival at Chicago in the spring of 2008, Walby spent three seasons as an assistant coach at the University of Wisconsin-Whitewater after serving as a graduate assistant for the Warhawks in 2004.
 UW-Whitewater reached the NCAA Division III semifinals in each of Walby's three seasons as assistant coach.
 The Warhawks won the national championship in 2005, finished second in 2007, and placed third in 2006.
 During those three seasons, Wisconsin-Whitewater compiled a combined record of 111-15.

 Walby played two seasons at Wisconsin-Whitewater in 1999 and 2000.
-As team captain in 2000, she was selected to the NCAA All-Tournament Team after helping lead the Warhawks to a NCAA second place finish.
-Walby earned bachelors and masters degrees in coaching/health and physical education from Wisconsin-Whitewater in 2002 and 2005.
+As team captain in 2000, she was selected to the NCAA All-Tournament Team after helping lead the Warhawks to a NCAA runner-up finish.
+Walby earned bachelor's and master's degrees in coaching/health and physical education from Wisconsin-Whitewater in 2002 and 2005.